transformationflow/cloudfunctions/README.md

 ```

-This results in the following formatted and line-broken string as `post_text`, in a format which would be simple:
+This results in the following formatted and line-broken string as `post_text`:

 ```
 ALERT: 14 critical error(s) and 6 minor error(s) from 4934 records on 2021-06-21
 ALERT: 25 critical error(s) and 34 minor error(s) from 7856 records on 2021-06-20
 ALERT: 45 critical error(s) and 65 minor error(s) from 9843 records on 2021-06-19
 ```

 </details>